 Types of Audits

 1. Internal audits

 Internal audits are used to improve decision-making within a company by providing managers with actionable items to improve internal controls.
-They also ensure compliance with laws and regulations and maintains timely, fair, and accurate financial reporting.
+They also ensure compliance with laws and regulations and maintain timely, fair, and accurate financial reporting.

 2. External audits

-When an auditor provides an unqualified opinion or clean opinion, it reflects that the auditor provides confidence that the financial statements are represented with both accuracy and completeness.
+When an auditor provides an unqualified opinion or clean opinion, it reflects that the auditor provides confidence that the financial statements are represented with accuracy and completeness.

 External audits are important for allowing various stakeholders to confidently make decisions surrounding the company being audited.